58th Special Operations Wing: Korean War

-These missions were not easy and they came at a cost.
-By the end of December 1952, the war claimed 18 members of the 58 FBW.
-According to recent listings from the Defense Prisoner of War/Missing Personnel Office, the fates of 14 members assigned to the 58th FBW are still unaccounted.
+By the end of December 1952, 18 members of the 58 FBW had died in combat.
+According to recent listings from the Defense Prisoner of War/Missing Personnel Office, the fates of 14 members assigned to the 58th are still unaccounted for.

-The 58th FBW served in three Korean War campaigns and earned the Republic of Korea Presidential Unit Citation for its actions in combat.
-After the armistice the 58th provided air defense for South Korea and deployed tactical components on rotational basis to Taiwan from January 1955 – February 1957.
-From 15 March 1953 to 8 November 1954 the 58th service-tested a "reinforced" wing organization, exercising direct control of the tactical components of the attached wings.
+The wing served in three Korean War campaigns and earned the Republic of Korea Presidential Unit Citation for its actions in combat.
+After the armistice, the 58th provided air defense for South Korea and deployed tactical components on a rotational basis to Taiwan from January 1955 – February 1957.
+From March 15, 1953, to November 8, 1954, the 58th tested a "reinforced" wing organization, exercising direct control of the tactical components of the attached wings.
+They switched to F-86 Sabres in 1954 and relocated to Osan Air Base in 1955.
+They were deactivated on July 1, 1958.

 In October 1958 it was re-armed with the TM-61C (Matador) tactical missile to provide a deterrent against attacks on South Korea, a mission that continued until 1962.